Now for the details…

 Europe & Middle East

-American Airlines Group reported July cargo traffic up 21.9% y-o-y to 358 million RTKs.
-For the first seven months of this year, American’s cargo traffic was up 15.69% to 2.29 billion RTKs.
+Chile-headquartered LATAM Airlines Group reported March cargo traffic up 13.6% y-o-y to 306 million RTKs.
+For the first three months of the year, LATAM’s cargo traffic was up 8.8% to 882 million RTKs.

-The turnaround plan at Delta Air Lines continues to pay off.
-The Atlanta-based carrier reported July cargo traffic up 19.2% y-o-y to 296 million RTKs – its fourth consecutive monthly y-o-y gain after years of declining demand.
-This brings Delta’s cargo traffic for the year to 1.79 billion RTKs, up 7.8% over the first seven months of 2016.
+Delta Air Lines reported March cargo traffic up 9.5% y-o-y to 276 million RTKs – its twelfth consecutive monthly y-o-y gain after years of declining demand.
+For the first three months of 2018, Delta’s cargo traffic was up 7.0% to 735 million RTKs.